CrowdStrike Falcon vs Wazuh comparison

 Find out what your peers are saying about CrowdStrike Falcon vs. Wazuh and other solutions.
 Updated: March 2024.

-CrowdStrike Falcon is ranked 1st in Extended Detection and Response (XDR) with 105 reviews while Wazuh is ranked 3rd in Extended Detection and Response (XDR) with 38 reviews.
+CrowdStrike Falcon is ranked 1st in Extended Detection and Response (XDR) with 107 reviews while Wazuh is ranked 3rd in Extended Detection and Response (XDR) with 38 reviews.
 CrowdStrike Falcon is rated 8.8, while Wazuh is rated 7.4.
 The top reviewer of CrowdStrike Falcon writes "Easy to set up with good behavior-based analysis but needs a single-click recovery option".
 On the other hand, the top reviewer of Wazuh writes "It integrates seamlessly with AWS cloud-native services".
-CrowdStrike Falcon is most compared with Darktrace, Microsoft Defender for Endpoint, Trend Micro Deep Security and Trend Vision One, whereas Wazuh is most compared with Elastic Security, Security Onion, Splunk Enterprise Security, AlienVault OSSIM and USM Anywhere.
+CrowdStrike Falcon is most compared with Darktrace, Microsoft Defender for Endpoint, Trend Micro Deep Security, Trend Vision One and Trellix Endpoint Security, whereas Wazuh is most compared with Elastic Security, Security Onion, Splunk Enterprise Security, AlienVault OSSIM and Cortex XDR by Palo Alto Networks.
 See our CrowdStrike Falcon vs. Wazuh report.

 See our list of best Extended Detection and Response (XDR) vendors.